anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In the response header, the Content-Type field MUST be set to `application/voucher-jws+json` as defined in {{!I-D.ietf-anima-jws-voucher}}.

 If the pledge is unable to create the PVR, it SHOULD respond with an HTTP error code.
-The following client error codes MAY be used:
+The following client error status codes SHOULD be used:

 * 400 Bad Request: if the pledge detects an error in the format of the request, e.g., missing field, wrong data types, etc. or if the request is not valid JSON even though the Content-Type request header field was set to `application/json`
 * 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/voucher-jws+json`